graphicmida-wq/SurfAcademy/replit.md

 ### Authentication & Authorization

-Replit Auth (OpenID Connect) handles user authentication using a Passport.js strategy.
+The platform supports **dual authentication**: Replit Auth (OpenID Connect) and local email/password authentication.
+Both systems use Passport.js strategies.
 Session management uses Express sessions stored in PostgreSQL with secure HTTP-only cookies.
-The `users` table stores profile data synced from Replit Auth.
-The `isAuthenticated` middleware protects API routes.
-Authorization is supported via a `userLevel` field.
-Security measures include `httpOnly` and `secure` cookie flags, and CSRF protection.
+The `users` table stores profile data from both auth methods.
+The `isAuthenticated` and `isAdmin` middleware support both auth types using the pattern: `req.user?.claims?.sub || req.user?.id`.
+Authorization is supported via `userLevel` and `isAdmin` fields.
+Admin users can access all content regardless of creator.
+Security measures include `httpOnly` and `secure` cookie flags, password hashing with bcrypt, and CSRF protection.

 ### UI/UX Decisions

 The design features a surf-culture aesthetic with a turquoise and ocean-blue color palette.
 Hero sliders and page headers are customizable, supporting images, titles, subtitles, and optional logos with size and position controls.

-A hybrid CMS system allows for fully customizable pages with block-based content (text, image, CTA, gallery, video).
+**Advanced Page Builder CMS**: Custom pages now feature a professional page builder system similar to Elementor/WordPress with:
+- **Menu Integration**: Pages can be published to header menu, footer menu, or kept hidden
+- **Text Blocks**: Visual editor with full typography controls (font family, size, weight, line-height, letter-spacing, color, alignment) and spacing/padding controls
+- **Image Blocks**: File upload support with dimension controls, aspect ratios, and alignment options
+- **Banner Blocks**: Boxed and fullwidth variants with background images/colors and CTA support
+- **Layout Containers**: Column and row-based layouts with configurable gap and spacing
+- **Gallery Blocks**: Multiple variants (carousel, masonry, grid) with controls for columns, spacing, and item limits
+- **Spacing System**: Global padding/margin controls between all blocks

 Typography uses Montserrat for headers and Inter for body text.

 ### Technical Implementations